CarlSargunar/Aspire-Demo/Docker Demo/Readme.md

 # Docker Compose Sample

-This sample application consists of several containers to create a website and
+This sample application consists of several containers to create a website <COMPLETE ME LATER!!!!!>

+## Setting Environment Variables

+The following environment variables are used in the application.
+You can set up a `.env` file in the root of the project to set these variables.

+**NOTE: The `.env` file is not included in the repository, it is ignored deliberately.
+You need to pick the lined relevat to your operating system - Windows or macOS/Linux**

+    # Windows (APPDATA typically set automatically)
+    USER_SECRETS_PATH=${APPDATA}/Microsoft/UserSecrets
+    HTTPS_CERT_PATH=${APPDATA}/ASP.NET/Https

+    # macOS/Linux
+    USER_SECRETS_PATH=${HOME}/.microsoft/usersecrets
+    HTTPS_CERT_PATH=${HOME}/.aspnet/https

 ## Notes

 To build and run the local SQLDb container, use the following command: